-1.1 How to install OMERO plugins for Fiji/ImageJ
+How to install the OMERO plugin for Fiji/ImageJ

 Fiji is a free open-source image processing package based on ImageJ.
 The following workflow shows how to install the OMERO plugin for Fiji and ImageJ.

 The OMERO plugin does not have an update site yet.